 In Bay Tree Center, 2.82% of Patients had Serious Falls

 This tells you the percent of residents who sustained a major fall.
 Falls leading to major injury are routinely caused by poor nursing care.
 Additional nurse staffing limits the percentage of residents in a nursing home who sustain major falls.

 Minimizes Urinary Tract Infections

-This is the percent of patients that sustained a urinary tract infection.
-UTI's are considered to be an indicator of the quality of nursing care at a nursing home.
-UTI's are routinely linked to worse hygiene protocols.
-However, this metric can also be skewed for certain facilities due to varying reporting standards for these infections.
+This tells you the percent of patients who sustained a urinary tract infection.
+UTI's are considered to be an indicator of the quality of nursing care .
+UTI's are often caused by poor nursing care.
+Nevertheless, this datapoint could be skewed for some nursing homes due to varying reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of patients who were given antipsychotic drugs.
-Antipsychotic drugs are prescribed to patients for a variety of medical conditions, such as dementia.
-Sadly, in limited situations, increased usage of these drugs may mean that a facility is using these medications to subdue residents.
+This is the percentage of residents given antipsychotic drugs.
+While antipsychotic medications may be vital to many residents, it is important to make sure these medications are being used only where medically required.
+In limited cases, increased usage of these drugs may mean a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This statistic is an indication of the percent of long-term patients which were given antianxiety medication.
-These drugs are commonly used to treat residents suffering from anxiety and depression.
+This tells you the percentage of patients who were given antianxiety medications.
+Antianxiety drugs are given to residents suffering from anxiety or depression.